lhartmanis/compound-screen/new_RNA_inference/readme.md

 3) Inference of $\pi_g$, the fraction of new RNA per gene in a treatment
 4) Collection of outdata and optional removal of intermediary folders

+The resulting $\pi_g$ matrix contains the fraction of new RNA inferred per gene in each condition.
+Multiplying this

 Parameters for each step is entered into the `config.yaml` file.
 An example file can be found at `compound-screen/new_RNA_inference/config.yaml`.
+Once the yaml file is complete, place it in the desired run directory together with the Snakefile found at `compound-screen/new_RNA_inference/config.yaml`.
+The full pipeline is then started with the following command:

+`snakemake --cores 1`